NFL Rumors: Matthew Stafford Considering Trade To Los Angeles As Rams Could Dump Jared Goff

 “So, I think he’s kind of in the same mind as [Colts owner] Jim Irsay and also he knows [rookie quarterback] Jacob Eason, because they both have some roots in Georgia,” he said, via the SB Nation blog Stampede Blue.

 As The Inquisitr reported, the Rams have actively looked at the idea of moving on from their starter, just two years after he led his team to the Super Bowl.
-The former top overall pick has been inconsistent during his tenure there, excelling during the regular season where he had thrown for 107 touchdowns in 69 career games, but struggled in the playoffs.
+The former top overall pick has been inconsistent during his tenure there, excelling during the regular season where he had thrown for 107 touchdowns in 69 career games but struggled in the playoffs.
 He had thrown just four touchdowns in six career playoff games, completing 57.4 percent of his passes compared to a 63.4 percent clip during the regular season.

 If he does return to the Rams, Goff is expected to move into an open competition with backup John Wolford for the starting job in 2021.